Hexnode Marks its Move into Endpoint Security with Hexnode XDR

 About Hexnode

 Hexnode, the enterprise software division of Mitsogo, is a leading provider of endpoint solutions that streamlines management and security.
 Hexnode UEM provides powerful, autonomous, and AI-powered endpoint management, while Hexnode XDR features proactive threat detection and response.
-Empowering businesses in over 130 countries, Hexnode continues to build a seamless ecosystem of connected tools.
+Empowering businesses in over 130 countries, Hexnode continues to build a seamless ecosystem of connected tools, one software at a time.

 Share this article